justinperkins/diy/S4/starter/README.md

    <img src="http://sandbox.enjoybeing.net/diy/S4/starter/starter3.jpg" />

 8. Remove the passenger side inner axle shield with your 6mm allen.
 There are 3 allen bolts holding it on at approximately 9, 12 and 3 o'clock.
 If you've done your downpipes you already know how much of a bitch the top allen is.
 I found that with the right combination of extensions (wobble extensions are excellent here) and a swivel, you should be able to get a nice long extension chain that gets your ratchet out in the empty wheel bay area which gives you plenty of room to get good torque on that bolt.
 This is why we removed the right front wheel.

+    **Note:** I am unsure if this step is really required or not, my axle shields were already removed when I was doing this job and the official Audi procedure calls for removing the passenger shield.
+Since the axle shields are such bitches, it is worth trying without removing the shield.
+I have a feeling you won't be able to get the starter bolts out though.

 9. Now is a good time to take a look at the starter.
 There are 2 bolts holding the starter in place.
 The lower is a pass-through 18mm and the upper is a 16mm that bolts into the starter.
 In the photo below, you can see the lower pass-through bolt (circled in red) and the negative strap (circled in blue) which is bolted to the starter with a 13mm.